josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/🪶_the_queen_as_national_emotional_container.md

 ---

-## 🌹 V. Emotional Projection and Femininity
+## 🌹 Emotional Projection and Femininity

 The emotional role attached to queenship is deeply gendered.